-Thinking about Advanced Linear TV for your brand clients?
-Get answers to these eight questions and be good to go.
+Thinking about using TV ads for your brand?
+Get answers to these questions and be ready to decide if advanced TV advertising is right for you.

-When looking at the right advertising solution, data-driven advanced TV campaigns are effective tools to make an impact and increase overall ROI.
-Not all martech platforms are created equal, be picky when choosing your TV partners.
-When it comes to knowing the TV environment and how to best reach your target audience it's important to ask these eight questions:
+When looking at the right advertising solution, data-driven TV campaigns are effective tools to make an impact and increase overall ROI on your marketing budgets.
+Be picky when choosing your TV partners.

 1. Are you restricted to certain inventory?